jennyChoudhry/manager/README.md

 * **You’re very good at your job.** You wouldn’t be here if you weren’t.
 If it feels like I’m questioning you it’s because I’m either: a) Trying to gather context.
 Or b) Playing devil’s advocate.

 * **I’m not good at your job.** I consider my leadership style as visionary.
 You know best.
-I’ll work to provide necessary context and ask questions to help you vet your ideas but I won’t override you.
+I’ll work to provide necessary context and ask questions to help you vet your ideas but I will rarely override you.

 * **You’ll let me know if you can’t do your job.** One of my main responsibilities is ensuring that you’re set up for success.
 Occasionally things slip through the cracks and I won’t know I’m letting you down.